Bharatiya Janata Party: Organisation and structure

+In terms of members, BJP claims to have over 170 million members as of October 2022, and it's considered to be among the world's largest political parties.
+In September 2024, PM Modi initiated the BJP membership drive, this campaign has been controversial for deceptive and coercive membership enrollment by BJP workers.
+In Gujarat, minor school children have been enrolled as BJP members.

 General election results

 The Bharatiya Janata Party was officially founded in 1980, and the first general election it contested was in 1984, in which it won only two Lok Sabha seats.
 Following the election in 1996, the BJP became the largest party in the Lok Sabha for the first time, but the government it formed was short-lived.
 In the elections of 1998 and 1999, it remained the largest party, and headed the ruling coalition on both occasions.
 In the 2014 general election, it won an outright majority in parliament.
 From 1991 onwards, a BJP member has led the Opposition whenever the party was not in power.